osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 ## Local Deploy install

-We assume a *nix like environment, (like Mac or Linux) as this is the most comonly used for web application deployments.
+We assume a *nix like environment, (like Mac or Linux) as this is the most comonly used for web application deployments. **If you dont want to mess with that read [installation-notes-for-impatients](#installation-notes-for-impatients) section**.

 1. **Terminal** windows must be open: in MacOSX at Finder->Accesories->Terminal in Linux at Menu->SystemTools->Terminal, then a window with prompt will show, in Linux flavors must gain root access with `sudo su` command
 2. **Dependences** install: Apache2, MariaDB, PhP with openssl/mcrypt, curl, gd, intl and bcmath, in MAC all included in MAMP, in Linux for Deb and RPM based distribution are `apt-get install apache2 mariadb-server php5-curl php5-mysql php5-gd php5-intl` or/and `yum install httpd mysql-server php php-bcmath php-dba php-gd` respectively, recent debian not use "php5" only "php" in their names of the packages.
 Now enable the mod-rewrite module by `a2enmod rewrite` command.